guprobr/BETAKe/README.md

 #### V2.5
 v2.5 AINDA NAO TEM EXEMPLOS DE OUTPUT: https://xiclet.com.br

-## yeah.sh
+## betaREC.sh
-This script sets up live audio processing with Autotalent pitch correction, dynamics processing, and equalization using PulseAudio's pactl utility.
+This script sets up live audio processing with Autotalent pitch correction, dynamics processing, and equalization using PulseAudio's pactl utility, and records to a filename with name followed by _voc.wav, every time you run it overwrites again.
+This is file is used by next script, which generates the final video.

 ## betaKE.sh